ben-denham/hgt-drupal/docs/index.md

 also pick and choose the topics that you need to learn about.
 Each section is self-contained and does not depend on knowledge from elsewhere in the guide (except where noted).

+## What Versions of Drupal Does This Guide Cover?

+For the time being, this guide will focus on Drupal 7.
+However, as soon as anyone wishes to write content for Drupal 8, a decision will be made as to how to cover both in the guide (be it a separate branch, a separate guide, or a single guide to cover both versions).

 ## Contributing